Frontwave Credit Union

-Frontwave Credit Union is a not-for-profit credit union that is chartered and regulated under the authority of the National Credit Union Administration (NCUA) of the U.S. federal government.
+Frontwave Credit Union is a not-for-profit credit union that is licensed and regulated under the authority of the California Department of Financial Protection and Innovation.

 Frontwave Credit Union is based in Southern California with branch locations in Oceanside, San Marcos, San Diego, Escondido, Wildomar, Temecula, Barstow, and Yucca Valley.
 They also have branches aboard MCB Camp Pendleton, MCRD San Diego, and MCAGCC 29-Palms.

-Frontwave Credit Union, as of 2022, has more than 1.2 billion in assets and 117,000 members.
+Frontwave Credit Union, as of 2023, has more than $1.4 billion in assets and 122,000 members.

 Membership

 Frontwave Credit Union is owned and governed by its members.
 Like all credit unions, they have a field of membership that designates who may join.
-To qualify for membership one must live, work, or worship in San Diego County, Riverside County, or San Bernardino County, or be an immediate family member of a current Frontwave Credit Union member.
+To qualify for membership one must live or work in San Diego County, Riverside County, or San Bernardino County, or be an immediate family member of a current Frontwave Credit Union member.
 Also, per the NCUA's by law of "once a member, always a member" membership with Frontwave Credit Union may continue should the member decide to relocate.

 Services

 Like other financial institutions, Frontwave Credit Union offers products that include savings accounts, checking accounts, certificates, consumer loans, mortgages, home equities, lines of credit, credit cards, online banking, as well as some small business services.
 Frontwave Credit Union also offers investment services, an electronic trading platform, and insurance through Frontwave Financial Group.

-As a financial cooperative, Frontwave Credit Union offers access to nearly 30,000 surcharge-free ATMs nationwide, 9,000+ of which are deposit taking.
+Frontwave Credit Union, as a financial cooperative, provides access to nearly 30,000 surcharge-free ATMs nationwide, 9,000+ of which accept deposits.
 In addition, there are nearly 5,000 credit union branches and over 2,000 self-service locations through the shared branching network.

-Frontwave Credit Union is a full-service financial institution that offers a wide array of products and services through their official website or by visiting any branch location.